Skip to content

 • /review [instructions]: run a focused runtime-owned review of the current workspace changes

-Use this group when you want to move between sessions, inspect prior work, or prepare the current session before another turn.
+Use this group when you want to branch from prior work, inspect turns, or prepare the current session before another turn.

-/compact only affects durable session history.
+/compact only affects stored session history.
 It calls the same history-compaction path used by automatic compaction instead of creating a separate manual workflow.

 !<command> is not a slash command, but it shares the composer command path.
 It starts a normal local shell execution turn from the user instead of asking the model to call bash.
 The same workspace, network, approval, and trace contracts still apply.